maxlevush-COINSIDE/Joystream-maxlevush/Performance_of_Curator_Lead_1048-Igrex.md

 3. Warn videos in forum [thread](https://testnet.joystream.org/#/forum/threads/329)
 4. Censored 8 videos
 5. Video licenses were not checked, which led to the closure of Bounty 10

+Content Curator WG usually just watch the uploaded videos.
+If the video does not play without thubnails or does not play, the curators leave a message on the forum and in the table.
+Bounty 10 checked by Ruslan#4019 (not curator worker).
+Bounty 18 - was a big delay.

+### Performance for the Lead

+???

+### Performance for the Workers

+- `leet_joy` < 30% (checked few videos, does not appear on Discord)

+- `meskalin` < 30% (checked few videos, does not appear on Discord)

+- `prontera` around 50%

+- `lyazufey1812` 100% (super active person)

+- `kiraa` 50% (was active, BM for Bounty 18.
+But now does not answer many days)

+- `mmsaww` 100% (active person, now BM for Bounty 16)

+### Suggestion for the path forward

+According to [WG Lead Term Limits](https://github.com/Joystream/community-repo/blob/master/rules/WG_Lead_Term_Limits.md) Lead's term soon ends.

+There is a proposal to leave `Igrex` as content curator.
+He had a good time.
+But we need to make way for new candidates